nekuneko/NeKuNeKo_SAMD_Arduino/README.md

-# NekuNeko Arduino Core for SAMD21 CPU
+# Arduino Core for SAMD21 and SAMD51 CPU

-This repository contains the source code and configuration files of the NekuNeko Arduino Core for Atmel's SAMD21 processor (used on the Stimey SAMD21G18A, Gontak Sok One).
+This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 and SAMD51 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).

+In particular, this adds support for the NeKuNeKo SAMD Boards such as the SoK Zero Dawn & SoK M4 Advance.

 ## Installation on Arduino IDE